silvije2/edup-ep-wr2603/README.md

 Upgrade went with success in my case.
 The only thing is that user interface is now in Chinese language.
 So i have to use translation tools as I do not understand one word.**

+So maybe this two models are same hardware?

 Upgrade at your own risk!

 ## Firmware versions

-Factory version of the firmware was v1.0.0 dated somewhere in 2012.
+Factory firmware version was v1.0.0 dated somewhere in 2012.

-Version of this wr2602 firmware is v1.0.1 dated 2013/11/21.
+Version of this firmware for wr2602 model is v1.0.1 dated 2013/11/21.

 ## Have I solved my problem?

 Don't know yet!
-Still testing.
+Still testing but so far so good!